HHS/ckanext-datajson/README.md

 on http://hub.healthdata.gov.
 If you're storing metadata under different key names, you'll have to revise ckanext/datajson/plugin.py accordingly.

-To install, put this module in your Python path, or install with ``python setup.py install''.
+To install, activate your CKAN virtualenv and then install the module in develop mode, which just puts the directory in your Python path.

+	. path/to/pyenv/bin/activate
+	python setup.py develop

 Then in your CKAN .ini file, add ``datajson'' to your ckan.plugins line: